Elk City Reservoir

 Maximum Depth: 24 feet

 |Crappie||Good||8-14 inches||Anglers are beginning to catch crappie shallow when the water warms.
 Look for fish suspended in deeper water near spawning areas when water cools.|

 |Channel catfish||Good||18-26 inches||Catfish are actively feeding in shallows during the day.|

 |White bass||Fair||8-16 inches||White bass fishing will pick up in the Elk River following rain.|

 |Outlet||Fishing is good at the outlet when water is being released.
 Use the link below to determine release volume.|

 Float line fishing will be allowed from July 15 through September 15.
-A floatline permit ($2.50) is required.
+No float line permit is required in 2015.